-During the year ended December 31, 2006, we were billed by an affiliate of TransTech Pharma, for services provided in connection with the manufacturing of our leading drug candidate, SIGA-246.
+During the year ended December 31, 2007, we were billed by TransTech Pharma, Inc. and its affiliate for services provided in connection with our lead development programs.

-Kramer Levin Naftalis and Frankel LLP, the Company's $\,$ legal counsel billed the Company for legal services provided to the Company.
+Kramer Levin Naftalis and Frankel LLP, the Company's legal counsel, billed the Company for legal services provided to the Company.